404FoundingFather/multi-site/memory-bank/14-feature-notes.md

 April 30, 2025

+## Implement tenant-specific navigation component

+The next high-priority task is implementing a tenant-specific navigation component.
+This will allow each tenant site to have its own customized navigation structure while using the same core component.

+### Requirements Analysis

+The navigation component should:
+1. Support different navigation structures per tenant
+2. Allow for various styles and layouts (horizontal, vertical, dropdown, etc.)
+3. Support nested navigation items (multi-level menus)
+4. Handle active link highlighting
+5. Be responsive across device sizes
+6. Support tenant-specific styling through theme variables
+7. Allow for special link types (e.g., external links, action triggers)

+### Implementation Approach

+The implementation will involve:

+1. **Data Model**:
+   - Create a navigation schema in Firestore with tenant isolation
+   - Store navigation items with properties for path, label, icon, children, etc.
+   - Include metadata like ordering and visibility conditions

+2. **Repository Layer**:
+   - Create a NavigationRepository that extends BaseRepository
+   - Implement methods to retrieve navigation structures by type (main, footer, sidebar)
+   - Include sorting, filtering, and transformation logic

+3. **Component Design**:
+   - Create a flexible Navigation component that adapts to different configurations
+   - Support horizontal and vertical orientations
+   - Implement responsive behavior (mobile menu toggle)
+   - Handle nested items with expanders
+   - Apply theme variables for styling

+4. **Context Integration**:
+   - Connect to TenantContext for automatic tenant filtering
+   - Potentially create a NavigationContext for state management of complex navigation

+5. **Active Link Handling**:
+   - Detect current route and highlight the appropriate navigation item
+   - Handle partial matches for nested routes

+This approach will provide a foundation for tenant-specific navigation that can be easily customized for different sites while maintaining a consistent code base.

 ## Development Domain Configuration

 We've enhanced the repository pattern implementation to ensure seamless development experience by adding a default domain configuration for 'localhost:3000'.
 This ensures that developers can work locally without needing to set up specific domain mappings or mock data.